Nettle Infusions For Asthma, Allergies, Constipation, Adrenal Fatigue And More!

 Betaine is made up of choline along with three methyl groups.
 These nutrients are important for keeping homocysteine levels low and fighting inflammation.
 High homocysteine levels are strongly correlated with many health issues such as atherosclerosis, blood clots, kidney disease, thyroid problems, impaired memory and psoriasis.
 Elevated homocysteine levels are more common in people with the methylenetetrahydrofolate reductase (MTHFR) gene mutation, which affects folate processing and is further impaired by synthetic folate supplements.

 The magnesium from nettle, as well as the properties that aid in fat digestion, help to promote bowel regularity.
-Constipation is a condition that we should make our best efforts to avoid because it means that toxins are backed up.
+Constipation is a condition that we should make our best efforts to avoid because it means that toxins are backed up in your system wreaking havoc on your body.
 Put simply, constipation promotes disease.
 It can also be a result of adrenal fatigue!
 When my son is constipated, I find he has a lowered tolerance of histamine foods, possibly because of an overgrowth of histamine-producing bacteria.

 As a result of making nettle leaf infusions a regular part of our lives, we have experienced much less asthma, constipation, allergy and adrenal fatigue symptoms.
 This means that my son’s nose doesn’t get irritated and sneezy as much, so bloody noses happen much less often.
 It means that our blood sugar is more balanced so I don’t have those crazy crashes and his behavior is a bit more controlled.
 In general, it means that life is more enjoyable!